Open Science Policies - Open Access Policy

 b) is published in a hybrid journal, outside the context of a transformative agreement

-c) It is not published in a scientific journal, but is subject to a peer review process
+c) Is not published in a scientific journal, but is subject to a peer review process

 -